Scatophagus

 Scatophagus is a genus of ray-finned fishes belonging to the family Scatophagidae.
 They are found in the Indo-Pacific region.
 Species in this genus are referred as spotted scats.

 Taxonomy

 Scatophagus was first formally described as a genus in 1831 by the French zoologist Georges Cuvier with Chaetodon argus which had been described from India by Linnaeus in 1766 later designated as the type species.
 The genus name is a compound of skatos meaning "dung" and phaga which means to eat, a reference to this species purported taste for human faeces.

 Species

-The genus Scatophagus contains two extant species:
+The genus Scatophagus contains three extant species: